harsha-vardhanP/PalagullaHarshaVardhanReddyTest/README.md

 a closing tag.
 For example, <html> is the opening tag and </html> is the closing tag.

 eg:-

-Head Tag
+Head Tag:
 The head tag <head> contains all the elements describing the document.

-Title Tag
+Title Tag:
 The title tag <title> specifies the HTML page title, which is shown in the browser’s title bar.

-Body Tag
+Body Tag:
 The body tag <body> is where you insert your web page’s content.

-Paragraph Tag
+Paragraph Tag:
 A paragraph tag <p> is used to define a paragraph on a web page.

-Heading Tag
+Heading Tag:
 The HTML heading tag is used to define the heading of the HTML document.

 -------------------------------------------------------------------------------------------------------------------------------